Prescription Required.

 Warnings & Precautions

 If you are planning to get pregnant, or could be pregnant from unprotected sex, this medication should NOT be taken.
-Beginning a month prior to using Acitretin, women need to use two forms of reliable birth control.
+Beginning a month prior to using Soriatane, women need to use two forms of reliable birth control.
 These birth control methods need to be continued for an additional three years, at least, after taking the medication.
-Pregnancy tests should also be performed prior to and routinely throughout the use of acitretin.
+Pregnancy tests should also be performed prior to and routinely throughout the use of this medication.

-Severe human fetal abnormalities have been reported in association with taking acitretin.
+Severe human fetal abnormalities have been reported in association with Soriatane.

 HEPATOTOXICITY

 Liver function should be checked prior to initiating treatment.
-Clinical trials have documented liver function disorders associated with using Acitretin.
-Most cases returned to normal liver function after discontinuing Acitretin therapy.
+Clinical trials have documented liver function disorders associated with use.
+Most cases returned to normal liver function after discontinuing therapy.

-If hepatotoxicity is suspected, acitretin should be immediately discontinued and the cause of the symptoms investigated.
+If hepatotoxicity is suspected, Soriatane should be immediately discontinued and the cause of the symptoms investigated.

-Fasting levels of serum cholesterol and triglycerides should also be checked prior to initiating acitretin therapy.
-Discontinue Acitretin if dyslipidemia or symptoms of pancreatitis occur.
+Fasting levels of serum cholesterol and triglycerides should also be checked prior to initiating therapy.
+Discontinue Soriatane if dyslipidemia or symptoms of pancreatitis occur.

 SKELETAL ABNORMALITIES